-April 22, 2020, marked the 50th celebration of Earth Day.
+April 22, 2021, marks the 51st celebration of Earth Day.
 Sustainability, though, is a year-round goal, especially for a number of the brands One Kings Lane offers.
 Below we’re highlighting a few of our eco-friendly favorites, as well as certain sustainable materials you might want to consider.
 After all, every day should be Earth Day.

 Reclaimed and Recycled

 “Waste not, want not” is more than an adage for brands that repurpose previously used materials.
 In2green, for example, uses cotton yarn created from discarded T-shirts to weave many of its blissfully soft throws, which come in a cornucopia of colors and patterns and are all made in the USA.
 What’s more, its fast-drying, fade-resistant outdoor throws are made of fibers from recycled plastic bottles—more than 78 bottles per throw.
 Many of the indoor/outdoor rugs by Dash & Albert are also constructed of fibers made from recycled plastic bottles.

 All of CFC’s furniture is handcrafted in the USA, and much of it is made with wood reclaimed from torn-down homes, fences, and even boxcars.
 Brownstone Furniture and Community incorporate reclaimed wood into some of their designs as well.

 Decorating with vintage pieces is perhaps the ultimate in eco-responsible furnishing.
 The breadth and depth of options regarding styles and prices is impressive—and of course, just about every room can benefit from the patina and history that vintage items carry with them.